luciebinder/diler-digital-literacy-new/_sources/content/writing/scientific_paper.md

 #### 2. Write for flesh-and-blood human beings who do not know your work

-You, as the writer, will be the expert on your work, but we'll have to assume that readers may possibly be naive to the work or field. <br>
+You, as the writer, will be the expert on your work, but we'll have to assume that readers may possibly be naive to the work or field.
 Therefore, we need to consider the following:

-- **quality** and how **clear** your writing is can be nearly impossible to judge work from the perspective of the naive reader
+- **Quality** and how **clear** your writing is can be nearly impossible to judge work from the perspective of the naive reader

-- an approach from the perspective of a naive reader means to make clear
+- An approach from the perspective of a naive reader means to make clear
-  1. **why do you need to understand/care about this problem**
+  1. **Why do you need to understand/care about this problem**
-  2. **how the paper answers the problem/question** (ideally understandable with minimal effort)
+  2. **How does the paper answer the problem/question** (ideally understandable with minimal effort)

-- **define technical terms** and **avoid abbreviations/acronyms**
+- **Define technical terms** and **avoid abbreviations/acronyms**
-    - adapt to the working memory constraints of humans
+    - Adapt to the working memory constraints of humans
         - 2-3 abbreviations in total, write out the first time with the abbreviation in **()**
-    - **avoid using different words for the same concept/thing** :arrow_right: confuses the reader
+    - **Avoid using different words for the same concept/thing** ➡️ confuses the reader

 #### 3. Stick to the context-content-conclusion (C-C-C) scheme